Boone Hall: A Charleston Plantation Tour You Need to Do

 So much to talk about…

-- Isle of Palms – It’s only about thirty minutes away and offers a laid back small-town beach, awesome shells, and our favorite eco-trip from the Isle of Palms.
+• Isle of Palms – It’s only about thirty minutes away and offers a laid back small-town beach, awesome shells; read all about our experience with this favorite eco-trip from the Isle of Palms.

 Boone Hall Plantation is not only the oldest continually working plantation in the country, it is also one of the most beautiful.
 This is living history which tells the history of the plantation and how it has changed to continue to function as a family farm today.